 The primary difference lies in how these processors handle tasks.
 Intel and AMD use the x86 architecture, which relies on Simultaneous Multithreading (SMT) or hyperthreading.
 This presents two virtual cores (vCPUs) for every one physical core.
 While this is effective for certain operations, it can lead to resource contention that degrades performance under heavy load.

 In contrast, AWS Graviton instances are built on the ARM64 architecture.
 In a Graviton-powered environment, one vCPU maps directly to one physical core.
-This design provides more consistent performance for multi-threaded workloads because there is no contention for core resources between threads, ensuring that your applications run more predictably when traffic spikes.
+This design provides more consistent performance for multi-threaded workloads because there is no contention for core resources between threads.
+This ensures that your applications run more predictably when traffic spikes, though you may encounter multi-architecture support challenges with Graviton if you are managing a hybrid environment.

 The cost-efficiency breakeven point

-On a raw hourly basis, Graviton instances typically cost 20% less than equivalent Intel instances.
+On a raw hourly basis, Graviton instances typically cost 18% to 20% less than equivalent Intel instances.
 The real financial impact, however, is dictated by how hard you push your hardware.
+For a deep dive into the numbers, review our guide on AWS ARM vs x86 pricing.
 Research indicates the breakeven point for Graviton is approximately 70% CPU utilization.
 Benefits become significantly more apparent above this threshold, making Graviton the clear winner for steady-state, high-demand applications like microservices and data processing.

 Choosing the right family for your workload